"""

 common interface and a configurable backend.
 This makes is easy to test if your

-code benefits from parallism, how much it benefits, and gives you the ability
+code benefits from parallelism, how much it benefits, and gives you the ability

 to disable if if you need to.